proofrock/ws4sqlite/documentation/features/performances.md

 # 🚄 Performances

-{% hint style="warning" %}
-This page is quite outdated.
+> ❌ This page is quite outdated.
 New, more complete measurements are needed.
 Help appreciated ;-)
-{% endhint %}

 ws4sqlite v0.9.1 with Apache JMeter.
 Debian Linux system, Azure Standard B2s (2 vcpus).